The CodeScene MCP Server exposes CodeScene’s Code Health analysis as local AI-friendly tools.

 Do I need a CodeScene account to use the MCP?

-Yes, the MCP Server requires a CodeScene subscription.
+The full feature set — including hotspots, technical debt goals, and code ownership — requires a CodeScene subscription.
 Use your CodeScene instance to create the CS_ACCESS_TOKEN which activates the MCP.

 The MCP supports both CodeScene Cloud and CodeScene on-prem.